OPS-E2E-PPE/VBA-Docs/Language/Reference/User-Interface-Help/dateadd-function.md

 ## Remarks

-You can use the **DateAdd** function to add or subtract a specified time interval from a date.
+Use the **DateAdd** function to add or subtract a specified time interval from a date.
 For example, you can use **DateAdd** to calculate a date 30 days from today or a time 45 minutes from now.

 To add days to _date_, you can use Day of Year ("y"), Day ("d"), or Weekday ("w").